 The Cruze received a midcycle enhancement (MCE), otherwise known as a facelift or refresh, for the 2019 model year (see more on 2019 Cruze).
-As such, we expect only minor changes and updates for the 2020 Cruze, including:
+As such, we expect only minor changes and updates for the 2020 Cruze in global markets, including:

 - Minor changes to features/equipment group structure

 - One or two new exterior colors